Ising Meson Spectroscopy on a Noisy Digital Quantum Simulator

-Fig.~\ref{fig:Ising_meson_flow} shows the variation of the meson energies obtained from different quench experiments performed on the IBM Mumbai simulator.
+Fig.~\ref{fig:Ising_meson_flow} shows the variation of the meson energies obtained from different quench experiments performed on the \texttt{ibm\char`_auckland} simulator.
 In every experiment, the system was initialized in the ground state of $g = h = 0$.
-Subsequently, a quench was performed to $h = 0.3$ and $g$ varying between 0.25 and 0.75 in steps of 0.05.
+Subsequently, a quench was performed to $h = 0.3$ and $g$ varying between 0.25 and 1.0.
 The obtained meson energies are shown as diamonds.
 The corresponding predictions from the exact diagonalization of the qubit chain in the zero momentum sector are shown as dotted lines.
 Notice that the noisy data did not always permit unique identification of the second and third meson energies.
-However, the lowest meson energy could always be unambiguously obtained.
-The agreement between the experimentally-obtained lowest meson energies and the exact diagonalization results is reasonable.
+Furthermore, for the three smallest values of~$\eta$, the lowest meson energy~($e_1$) is close in numerical value to the difference between the first and third meson energies~($e_{13}$).
+To uniquely identify between~$e_1$ and~$e_{13}$ for these three values of parameters, smaller trotterization steps and additional error mitigation techniques will be necessary.